My husbands uncle Shawn, fishing at the Droke, Jobs Cove, CBN, NL

 Anyway, to say the very least, We had one of the best days ever.
 A new family tradition for sure.
 If you ever have the chance to visit Newfoundland and Labrador, I do hope you get to enjoy this true Newfoundland experience.
 Here’s a few more pics of our Jobs cove cod fishing adventure.

-Here’s a quick way I like to cook my cod.
-Heat a frying pan with a couple tablespoons of oil until nice and hot fry fish coated with flour for 3-3 & 1/2 Mins. per side.
+Here’s a quick way I like my cod.
+Heat a frying pan with oil until nice and hot fry fish coated with flour for 3-3 & 1/2 Mins. per side.
 Turning only once add a generous tablespoon of butter just before you take it off the pan.
 Season with salt, pepper and dill if desired.
-I also smother mine in vinegar, you can add a squeeze of lemon juice to yours if desired.
-Yummy nothing better than straight off the water.
+I also smother mine in vinegar, you can add a squeeze of lemon juice if desired.

-Here’s a wonderful place to start should you ever want to visit this beautiful province we call home.
+Here’s a wonderful place to start should you ever want to visit this beautiful province we call home https://www.newfoundlandlabrador.com